Installation

 # This message can be ignored:

-# N: Download is performed unsandboxed as root as file '/root/linux-arbeitsplatz.deb' couldn't be accessed by user '_apt'. - pkgAcquire::Run (13: Permission denied)
+# N: Download is performed unsandboxed as root as file '/root/libre-workspace-portal.deb' couldn't be accessed by user '_apt'. - pkgAcquire::Run (13: Permission denied)

-# If you don't run the welcome assistant:
+# If you don't run the graphical welcome assistant:

-This will install the the webserver caddy and the management portal which listens on port 443.
+This will install the webserver Caddy and the management portal which listens on port 443.

 Note

-If you are using another webserver/reverse proxy you can ignore the caddy installation and disable it by running sudo systemctl disable caddy --now
+If you are using another web server/reverse proxy, you can ignore the Caddy installation and disable it by running sudo systemctl disable caddy --now.
+But with this, you have to configure all reverse proxies on your own.
+You can always see the current configuration of Caddy in /etc/caddy/Caddyfile.

-You can now access the libre workspace portal via https by the IP.
-A detailed explanation of the installation script can be found upper in the section “Installation using the ISO image”.
+You can now access the Libre Workspace portal via https by the IP.
+A detailed explanation of the installation script can be found above in the section “Installation using the ISO image.”

-This is not recommended for complete beginners in linux administration.
-The recommended linux distribution is Debian (Stable).
-With this option you are also able to “connect” existing installations of nextcloud, samba-dc … to the management portal (but also the automated install script for the rest is available here).
+This is not recommended for complete beginners in Linux administration.
+The recommended Linux distribution is Debian (Stable).
+With this option, you are also able to “connect” existing installations of Nextcloud, Samba-DC, etc. to the management portal (but also the automated install script for the rest is available here).

-If you are using caddy, replace the two last caddy blocks in the caddyfile e.g. with the following (you may want to change the domain):
+If you are using Caddy, replace the two last Caddy blocks in the Caddyfile, for example, with the following (you may want to change the domain):

 portal.int.de {